Whyzanet/WhyzaGC/README.md

 Feather Huzzah ESP8266 and ESP32 v2 support

 Button inputs for 4 display modes showing different data formats and for disabling/enabling wifi.
-Includes simple meter strength graphs and histogram.
+Includes simple meter strength graphs and auto scaling histogram.
 I found the Featherwing OLED buttons small enough and close enough to be able to use multiple button presses easily with my thumb ( A&B and B&C for a total of 5 )

 radmon.org data upload every 60 secs